timebertt/thesis-controller-sharding/content/50-implementation.md

 - 100 tokens per instance (similar to virtual nodes in cassandra), inspired by groupcache
 - explain event handler, predicates, mappers

-## Object Controller
+## Reconciler Wrapper

-- reconciler wrapper
+- injected for the reconciler of sharded controllers
 - check shard label, discard object if not assigned to instance
 - remove drain label if present
 - explain event handler, predicates, mappers

 ## Observability